Risk assessment for storage areas

-The University has many storage types in various locations and as such any guidance is aimed for all areas where equipment, materials and other items are stacked, shelved or held for periods of time prior to or between being used, as well as for archive or waste collation purposes.
+We have many types of storage areas in various locations across our campuses, and as such this guidance is aimed for all areas where equipment, materials and other items are stacked, shelved or held for periods of time prior to or between being used, as well as for archive or waste collation purposes.

 The information set out below has been based on common findings and themes requiring on-going attention and review University-wide.